ImageMagick/Usage-Markdown/morphology/index.md

 That is the largest color value in the resulting image was '`1616`' making the 'brightest' pixel in the image a very dark 2.5% grey, and its distance from the nearest edge, 16.16 pixels away.
 In other words, we see a very dark, but not really completely black image.

-Lets use the mathematical "`-auto-level`" to adjust the resulting color values so the brightest, or most distant pixel from an edge is set to white.
+Let's use the mathematical "`-auto-level`" to adjust the resulting color values so the brightest, or most distant pixel from an edge is set to white.
 This way we can actually see the full effect of the 'distance gradient' generated.

 ~~~